rotki/rotki/docs/api.rst

    :resjson string main_currency: The asset to use for all profit/loss calculation.
 USD by default.
    :resjson string date_display_format: The format in which to display dates in the UI.
 Default is ``"%d/%m/%Y %H:%M:%S %Z"``.
    :resjson int last_balance_save: The timestamp at which the balances were last saved in the database.
-   :resjson bool submit_usage_analytics: A boolean denoting wether or not to submit anonymous usage analytics to the Rotki server.
+   :resjson bool submit_usage_analytics: A boolean denoting wether or not to submit anonymous usage analytics to the rotki server.
-   :resjson list active_module: A list of strings denoting the active modules with which Rotki is running.
+   :resjson list active_module: A list of strings denoting the active modules with which rotki is running.
    :resjson list current_price_oracles: A list of strings denoting the price oracles rotki should query in specific order for requesting current prices.
    :resjson list historical_price_oracles: A list of strings denoting the price oracles rotki should query in specific order for requesting historical prices.
    :resjson list taxable_ledger_actions: A list of strings denoting the ledger action types that will be taken into account in the profit/loss calculation during accounting.
 All others will only be taken into account in the cost basis and will not be taxed.

    :statuscode 200: Querying of settings was succesful
    :statuscode 409: There is no logged in user
-   :statuscode 500: Internal Rotki error
+   :statuscode 500: Internal rotki error

 .. http:put:: /api/(version)/settings